 CHILL: Pour the pumpkin cheesecake mixture into the prepared springform pan.
 Smooth and swirl the top, then transfer it to the fridge.
 Chill until firm, at least 6 hours or overnight.
 If you like, top with whipped coconut cream and caramel sea salt coconut chips.

-You can make this a few days in advance, if you like.
-Just keep it covered lightly with a bit of cling wrap once it’s set, to prevent it from drying out and cracking.
+Can be made the day before serving, keeping it lightly covered with a bit of cling wrap once it’s set, to prevent it from drying out and cracking.